Analyticity and positivity of Green's functions without Lorentz: Causality and Analyticity

 Conversely, if one starts from a function $G(\omega)$ which is analytic in the UHP, it is possible to show that its inverse Fourier transform $G(t)$ will be retarded, provided that $G(\omega)$ is polynomially bounded as $|\omega|\to \infty$.
 To see this, one can compute

 and notice that, when $t<0$, it is possible to deform the integration contour to the UHP, with no contribution from the semi-circle at infinity.
-It follows that $G(t)$ is supported only for $t\geq 0$, hence it is retarded.
+It follows that $G(t)$ is supported only for $t\geq 0$, hence it is retarded.\footnote{If $|G(\omega)|\to 0$ when $|\omega|\to \infty$, Jordan's lemma guarantees that the integral over the infinite semicircular arc in the UHP vanishes for $t<0$, yielding $G(t)=0$.
+However, when $G(\omega)$ does not decay, $G(t)$ is not a function but only a tempered distribution, and pointwise evaluation at $t<0$ is ill-defined.
+In this case, the retarded nature of $G(t)$ can be verified by showing that the action of the distribution $G(t)$ on any test function supported at $t<0$ vanishes.}

 The following theorem gives the necessary and sufficient conditions that characterize Fourier transforms of retarded tempered distributions:

 \paragraph{Retardation-Analyticity Theorem}\emph{ A tempered distribution $G(t)\in S'(\mathbb{R})$ is retarded if and only if its Fourier transform is the boundary value, $\omega_I\to0^+$, of an analytic function in the UHP which admits the bound \eq{ |G(\omega)|\leq A \left(1+|\omega|\right)^n\left(1+\frac{1}{|\omega_I|^m}\right)\>,\>\omega \in \mathrm{UHP}\,, } where the positive constant $A$ and the powers $n,m\in \mathbb{N}$ depend on $G$.}